 5. Shadow and Bone (The Shadow and Bone Trilogy)

 In this book, we’re in Ravka, one of the nations in the universe, and we’re following Alina.
 She is one of these soldiers in the army of Ravka.
 She has always had this crush on her best friend, Mal.
 The two of them have always been together since they were young.
-But in this world, there are people called Grisha who have these magical abilities.
+But in this world, people called Grisha have these magical abilities.

 Author: Leigh Bardugo